AbedAmouneh/shrmtool/README.md

 1. Date Posted, 2.
 Platform, 3.
 Profile Link, 4.
 N° of Followers, 5.
 Post Link, 6.
 Topic title, 7.
 Summary, 8.
 Tone, 9.
 Category, 10.
 Views, 11.
 Likes, 12.
 Comments, 13.
 Shares, 14.
 Eng.
 Total, 15.
 Sentiment Score, 16.
 Verified (Y/N), 17.
 Notes

+**Metric Column Standards (Columns 10-14):**
+- All metric columns (Views, Likes, Comments, Shares, Eng.
+Total) contain **only integer strings**
+- Invalid values ("N/A", None, empty, text) are automatically converted to "0"
+- This ensures Google Sheets can treat these columns as numbers for sorting, filtering, and calculations

 ## Data Quality & Schema Guarantees

 The pipeline implements strict data quality controls to ensure all rows written to the Google Sheet are clean, correctly mapped, and properly deduplicated.

+### Quality Enforcement Features

+The "Polished Pipeline" includes these hardened quality checks:

+1. **Aggressive URL Canonicalization**: Strips ALL query parameters from news URLs to prevent duplicate articles with tracking variants
+2. **Title-Based Deduplication**: Secondary check within each run to catch duplicate articles with identical normalized titles
+3. **Spam Domain Blocking**: Hard-blocks Biztoc.com and other spam aggregators at the source name level
+4. **Strict Integer Metrics**: All metric columns (Views, Likes, Comments, Shares, Eng.
+Total) contain only "0" or positive integers (no "N/A" or text)
+5. **Rolling 2-Day Window**: Automatically fetches content from the last 2 days without manual date adjustments
+6. **17-Column Schema Enforcement**: All rows validated before appending
+7. **Persistent Deduplication**: SQLite database with absolute paths for cross-environment consistency

 ### Schema Validation